lamalab-org/toolminutes/papers/ms_prediction_graph_transformers/tandem_ms_prediction_graph_transformers.md

 <br>
 !["Figure 4"](Fig4.png)
 <br>

 ### Summary:

+### Data availability
+All public data from the study have been uploaded to Zenodo at https://doi.org/10.5281/zenodo.8399738 (ref.
+93).
+Some data that support the findings of this study are available from the National Institute of Standards and Technology (NIST).
+However, its access is subject to restrictions, requiring the purchase of an appropriate license or special permission from NIST.

 ### Code availability
 The code used in this study is open-source (BSD-2-Clause license) and can be found in a GitHub repository (https://github.com/Roestlab/massformer/) with a DOI of https://doi.org/10.5281/zenodo.10558852.